Safety Moment Ideas: 25 Topics to Enhance Safety Culture

 24. The importance of regular breaks

-A consistent feedback loop of training, education, and practice is an essential component of a strong safety culture.
+A consistent feedback loop of training, education, and practice is an essential component of a strong safety culture and emergency preparedness.
 Frequent safety moments are a great way to complement more extensive and rigorous training programs, as they allow you to reinforce concepts on a more frequent basis.

 In industrial settings, safety moments can set the tone for the day.
 Whether you’re reviewing a common topic or describing a new risk, an engaging discussion can get workers focused on keeping themselves and their peers safe.
 Five minutes every morning to ensure everyone goes home healthy and happy is time well spent.